Nublord33/Comick-to-Anilist/README.md

 # steps

+step 0.1:

+download this repo or use a codespace(who would do that???)

 step 1:

 first go to comick click on "My list" and click on "Export" after that click on "Request to export your list."